 Read the full review: Dali Spektor 2

-It’s rare to find such capable floorstanders under £500 - their blend of awesome dynamics and accurate timing makes them a pleasure to listen to.
-These budget Award winners are very special indeed.
+It’s rare to find such capable floorstanders in this price bracket.
+Their blend of awesome dynamics and accurate timing makes them a pleasure to listen to.
+Only the Wharfedales (above) are worth considering as an alternative.

 Read the full review: Fyne Audio F302